Brummie dialect: Pronunciation

 Recordings of Brummie speakers with phonetic features described in SAMPA format can be found at the Collect Britain dialects site.

 Lexicon

-According to the PhD thesis of Steve Thorne at the University of Birmingham Department of English, Birmingham English is "a dialectal hybrid of northern, southern, Midlands, Warwickshire, Staffordshire and Worcestershire speech", also with elements from the languages and dialects of its Asian and Afro-Caribbean communities.
+According to the PhD thesis of Steve Thorne at the University of Birmingham's Department of English, Birmingham English is "a dialectal hybrid of northern, southern, Midlands, Warwickshire, Staffordshire and Worcestershire speech" also containing elements from the languages and dialects of its Asian and Afro-Caribbean communities.